mlynch5187/mlynch5187/README.md

-## Hello! 👋 I'm Alex, I'm a software developer in Denver, Colorado!
+## Hello! 👋 I'm Alex, I'm a graduate of Turing School of Software and design in Denver, Colorado!

 ### You can find me on [LinkedIn][2].